 Glaucoma is actually a group of diseases, all related to the same buildup of pressure within the eye due to issues with fluid drainage.

-Open angle glaucoma is the most common variation, which occurs when the fluid within the eye drains too slowly out of the eye, causing a pressure build up as more fluid fills the eye to nourish the surrounding tissues.
-This pressure build up can cause damage to the optic nerve, causing increased deterioration and possible vision loss.
+Open-angle glaucoma is the most common variation, which occurs when the fluid within the eye drains too slowly out of the eye, causing a pressure buildup as more fluid fills the eye to nourish the surrounding tissues.
+This pressure buildup can cause damage to the optic nerve, causing increased deterioration and possible vision loss.

 Laser Eye Surgery

 When medications and laser therapies do not adequately lower eye pressure, doctors may recommend conventional surgery.
 The most common of these operations is called a trabeculectomy, which is used in both open-angle and closed-angle glaucomas.
-In this procedure, the surgeon creates a passage in the for draining excess eye fluid.
+In this procedure, the surgeon creates a passage in the sclera (the eye’s white portion) for draining excess eye fluid.
 A flap is created that allows fluid to escape, but which does not deflate the eyeball.
 A small bubble of fluid called a "bleb" often forms over the opening on the surface of the eye, which is a sign that fluid is draining out into the space between the sclera and conjunctiva.
 Occasionally, the surgically created drainage hole begins to close and the IOP rises again.

 Drainage Implant Surgery